Introduction to qualtRics

 read_survey()allows you to read CSV files you download manually from Qualtrics.

-It also contains helper functions:
+It also contains a number of helper functions, including:

 qualtrics_api_credentials()stores your API key and base url in environment variables.